sayaoyuri/sayaoyuri/README.md

 ## Hi, i'm Yuri.
-A 22 year old Fullstack Web Developer in the making!
+A 22 year old Fullstack Web Developer!

 My journey in technology started when i was just a kid and got my first computer at 6 years old.
 But it was just a hobby till the end of 2020, when a started a IT Technician course and was presented to the world of software development and immediately fell in love with it.

-I'm currently graduating from an intensive 9 month long Bootcamp focused on the MERN + SQL stack for Web Development, including some more tecnologies such as Typescript and Docker, among others.
+I'm currently completing an intensive 9 month long Bootcamp focused on the Javascript stack based on MERN + SQL for Web Development, including some more tecnologies such as Typescript and Docker, among others.
-Just recently I finished the front-end modules and started the first back-end module, where i'm learning Node.js and MongoDB.

 ### Current Languages and Tools